 Will I need new phone numbers to use this A2P 10DLC service?

 No, if you already are using 10 digit phone numbers for sending messages there is no need to buy new numbers.
 However, you will need to register the existing phone numbers for each campaign type to ensure your message will be delivered.

-If I would like to register for A2P 10 DLC what is needed?
+If I would like to register for the A2P 10 DLC brand, what is needed?

-In order to register your business profile, brands and campaigns, you will need to have information about each business and brand.
-The required information includes the business name, physical address, business type, Industry type, Tax ID or DUNS number, and provide 2 company contacts under your business profile.
+In order to register your business profile, brands, and campaigns, you will need to have information about each business and brand.
+The required information may include the business name, physical address, business type, Industry type, Tax ID or DUNS number, and provide 1 company contact under your business profile.

 Once I submit my Brand and Campaign registration, how do I assign phone numbers for my A2P 10DLC campaign?